mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 Let's break this down.

-The ``FROM`` commands specifies that we want to build our image starting from an existing image; in this case, the base is an operating system we like.
+The ``FROM`` commands specifies that we want to build our image starting from an existing image; in this case, the base is an operating system we like, Alma Linux 9.
+There is a large library of existing images that you can use; `DockerHub <https://hub.docker.com/>`_ provides a service to host and distribute images: see the later Section to learn more about this.

 .. code-block:: sh